UAE: Saudi pilot turned chef after eating brother's bland food; now runs award-winning restaurant

 Travelling across continents between India, Europe and the US, Alsowailem said he tried to “mix between being a pilot and a chef”; “and I guess I made into that, because I started my food business while I was still flying.”

-While training as a pilot and flying between cities across the US, Alsowailem prioritized discovering the best dining spots in each destination, immersing himself in a diverse culinary journey.
+While training as a pilot and flying between cities across the US, Alsowailem prioritised discovering the best dining spots in each destination, immersing himself in a diverse culinary journey.

 “I was lucky enough to meet many nice chefs, who provided me with the gastronomical information I needed and guided me to their regions’ best spices.”